 Texas Mutual resources

 On July 2, Governor Greg Abbott issued an executive order requiring all Texans to wear a face covering over the nose and mouth in public spaces, with few exceptions.

 World Health Organization (WHO)

-Social distancing and good hygiene are key to preventing further spread of COVID-19.
+For businesses with some or all employees on-site, social distancing and good hygiene are key to preventing further spread of COVID-19.
 That presents challenges for businesses, but we must all do our part to adapt and keep our communities safe.